 - Gaming industry starts to disintegrate the traditional sports industry

-- Sportification possibly to become the new mantra of the game industry
+- Sportification possibly becoming new opportinity for the game industry

-Now that the game industry has tested the waters and has fueled confidence, it has realised it can make more than a few ripples.
+Now that the game industry has tested the waters and has fueled confidence, it has realised it can make more than a few ripples in a pond.
 It is time for the next stage!
 Its strategy seems again to be twofold.

 You can read in my blog on fans calling the shots that interactivity between fans and gameplay is becoming ever more important.
-Fans are used to make their own decisions in the e-games they play.
-However,they also would embrace the opportunity to be involved in the real deal!
-Being a football manager or racing director in a game or choosing your own players in Fifa is no longer enough for most of them!
+Younger fans are used to make their own decisions in the e-games they play.
+However, these new fans also would embrace the opportunity to be involved in the real deal!
+Being a football manager or racing director in a game or choosing their own players in Fifa is no longer enough for most of them!
 They want to be at the steering wheel and have a say in real sports!

 In the US there is now a fan controlled football league, where fans decide on which play will be executed, which players will be bought and sold, which colors the teamjerseys should have etc. The fans in this league make the calls.
 In soccer there is a team in France, which is also controlled by the fans, whilst in Formula E, fans can decide on which driver will get a power boost.
 I am sure, we will see more of this in the future in order to enhance fan engagement.

-2. Sportification will be the next new mantra of the game industry
+B. Sportification will be the next big opportunity for the game industry

 What can the sports industry do?

 However, it is not too late!
-If they adopt a more pro-active strategy and are willing to change their sports, there is still lots to play for, given their huge followings.
+If federations adopt a more pro-active strategy and are willing to change their sports, there is still lots to play for, given their huge traditional followings.
 Introducing technology where possible and co-creating with the game industry may stop the rot.
-Gamification will be a must in order to survive as a sport in the longer term.
+Gamification will be a must going forward in order to survive as a sport in the longer term.
 Federations should start to think like real businesses.

 I realise I may have exaggerated a bit, but I firmly believe these trends will play an important role going forward.
-Sportification is likely to become the new mantra of the game industry.
+Sportification is likely to become the big new opportunity for the game industry.
+It may even get the younger generations out of their chairs and start be physically active again.
 What do you believe?
-Share your thoughts below!
+Share your thoughts!
 Most appreciated!